Last year, when the cost of living was at its highest level in a decade, household energy bills were one of the largest expenses.

 According to Mind, the charity’s Infoline saw an increase in calls from people talking about problems with money since summer 2021.

-There’s also a key trend in the issues people are facing – from worries about eviction and making choices about what to spend money on (particularly on food or heating) to benefit deductions and the increase in utility costs.
+People were also calling Mind with worries about eviction, making choices about what to spend money on (particularly on food or heating), benefit deductions, and an increase in utility costs.

-If you need extra support to manage your energy bills, Citizens Advice can help.
-Their advice covers everything from grants available to help you pay your bills to setting up a payment plan with your energy supplier.
+If you need to know what to do about your finances this winter then Citizens Advice can help.
+Its advice covers everything from the type of grants available, to setting up a payment plan with your energy supplier.